spryker/spryker-docs/docs/pbc/all/price-management/manage-in-the-back-office/manage-scheduled-prices.md

 ## Downloading scheduled price imports

-To download an import:

 1. On the *Scheduled Prices* page, next to the scheduled price import that you want to download, click **Download**
 2. Confirm the action in the pop-up window.

 ## Deleting scheduled price imports

-To delete an import:

 1. On the *Scheduled Prices* page,  next to the import that you want to delete, click **Delete**.
 2. On the *Delete Import* page, click **Yes**, delete those prices to confirm the action.

 {% info_block errorBox %}

-- All the scheduled prices located in an import are deleted when the import is deleted.
+- All the scheduled prices in an import are deleted when the import is deleted.
 - Performing this action triggers the scheduled prices cron job to be run for the products which have had corresponding scheduled prices in this import.

 {% endinfo_block %}

 ## Deleting scheduled prices

-To delete a scheduled price:

 1. On the *Scheduled Prices* page, click **Edit** next to the import in which the scheduled price that you want to delete is located.
 2. On the *Edit Import* page, click **Delete** next to the scheduled price that you want to delete.